mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 ## Configuring Environment Variables

-**If Ascend AI processor software is installed in a non-default path**, after MindSpore is installed, export runtime-related environment variables. `/usr/local/Ascend` in the following command `LOCAL_ASCEND=/usr/local/Ascend` denotes the installation path of the software package, please replace it as your actual installation path.
+**If Ascend AI processor software is installed in a non-default path**, after MindSpore is installed, export Runtime-related environment variables. `/usr/local/Ascend` in the following command `LOCAL_ASCEND=/usr/local/Ascend` denotes the installation path of the software package, and you need to replace it as the actual installation path of the software package.

 ```bash
 # control log level.
 0-DEBUG, 1-INFO, 2-WARNING, 3-ERROR, 4-CRITICAL, default level is WARNING.